Looking for a feature-by-feature Time Doctor vs RescueTime comparison?

 You can further organize your tasks by project or with folders.
 Projects are assigned by the admin, while you can create your own folders for ease of use.

-Time Doctor provides you with five default folders for your tasks.
-Here’s a closer look at these:
+Time Doctor provides you with five default folders for easy task management.

 - Permanent Tasks: Assigned by the admin and can’t be marked as completed.